robotics-upo/seekthermal_ros/README.md

 ## Todo

-- [ ] Improve performance.
-Sometimes the CPU comsuption is 100%
+- [x] Improve performance.
+Sometimes the CPU comsuption is 100%: Finally fixed, there were 2 while loops withouth sleeps....
 - [ ] Try to improve framerate.